Frequently Asked Questions

 Here are some JavaScript regular expressions for validating Wallis and Futuna phone numbers:

-These regular expressions provide a robust way to validate user input and ensure that phone numbers adhere to the correct format.
-You should integrate these validation checks into your application's input fields to prevent invalid data from being stored.
+Use these regular expressions to validate user input and ensure correct phone number format.
+Integrate validation checks into your input fields to prevent storing invalid data.

 Number Storage, Validation, and Display